texxasrulez/imscp_xtraroundcubeplugins/README.md

 **Enabled/Disabled by Default**

-I have all the plugins that has prerequisites required before you can install and use
+I have disabled all the plugins that requires server admin skills to install and use

 ~~~
     'acl_plugin' => 'yes',